The RD Architecture Awards recognize excellence in custom residential architectural design.

 - Custom Accessory or Outbuilding

-Detached guest houses, studios, garages, pool houses, architectural follies are some examples.
+Detached guest houses, studios, garages, pool houses, boat houses, architectural follies are some examples.

 - Residential Special Constraints/Conditions

-Single-family dwellings built to rigorous sustainable standards programs, stringent architectural review, or pattern book; adaptive reuse to residential; universal design; affordable, extraordinary budget or size constraints, residential pro-bono projects; prototype dwellings or projects that employ and explore special construction technologies.
+Single-family and low-rise multifamily dwellings (under 5 stories) built to rigorous sustainable standards programs, stringent architectural review, or pattern book; adaptive reuse to residential; mixed-use that includes residential; universal design; affordable, extraordinary budget or size constraints, residential pro-bono projects; prototype dwellings or projects that employ and explore special construction technologies.

 - Custom On the Boards

 Unbuilt single-family residential projects of any scale and style, commissioned by a client.
-These projects should be fully conceived and clearly presented.
+These projects should be fully conceived and clearly presented with compelling visuals.

 Residential Design Project of the Year